mhjort/lambda-demo/README.md

 (insert-test-data "some-data" 50)
 ```

 * Check your S3 bucket.
-There should be few nicely sorted files
+There should be a bunch of sorted files.
 * Profit!!!

 If you make any changes to to Lambda code you can redeploy your Lambda function by running: